-3. To accept this proposal, the defendant, [vehicle owner], shall follow the applicable provisions of Rule 1.442(f)(1) and shall then tender payment in a check for the amount of the proposal to Plaintiff’s counsel within 20 days after delivery by defendant of her acceptance of this proposal.
-Upon bank clearance of the check, the Plaintiff, will serve his Notice of Dropping Party With Prejudice as to [defendant owner], only.
+3. To accept this proposal, the defendant, [vehicle owner], shall follow the applicable provisions of Rule 1.442(f)(1) and shall then tender payment in a check for the amount of the proposal to Plaintiff’s counsel within 20 days after delivery by the defendant of her acceptance of this proposal.
+Upon bank clearance of the check, the Plaintiff will serve his Notice of Dropping Party With Prejudice as to [defendant owner], only.

 4. The total amount of this Proposal is TWENTY THOUSAND DOLLARS ($20,000.00).
 There are no non-monetary terms of this Proposal other than those set forth in paragraph 3 above.

 5. There are no claims for punitive damages.